million12/docker-typo3-flow-neos-abstract/README.md

 ### Runtime variables

 Following is the list of available ENV variables relevant during runtime phase (`docker run`).
 You can embed them in Dockerfile as well as provide via `--env` param to `docker run` command.

+**T3APP_INSTALLATION_TYPE**
+Default: `T3APP_INSTALLATION_TYPE=""`
+Valid values: `flow`, `neos` or empty string (default, equals auto-detection)

+The configuration script tries to detects if it is Flow or Neos installation.
+When `typo3/neos` or `neos/neos` is found in `composer.json`, Neos installation is assumed and few extra steps are performed (e.g. site import, creation of admin user).
+Otherwise `flow` installation type is assumed.

+If automatic detection doesn't work for your setup, you can force it by setting this value explicitly.

 **T3APP_DO_INIT**
 Default: `T3APP_DO_INIT=true`